tolees/lego/content/B07H5VTHJX-com.md

 ℹ️:

 - Take an interactive journey through a myriad of iconic locations from the beloved films with signature LEGO humor and charm
-- Spell Pack DLC included on disc featuring 5 spells-cantis, densaugeo, ducklifors, melofors and tentaclifors
+- 2 top selling video games remastered in 1 package
-- Two top-selling videogames remastered in One package!
+- Spell pack DLC included on disc featuring 5 spells cantos, densaugeo, ducklifors, malodors and tentaclifors

 [🛒 Check the deal!!](https://www.amazon.com/dp/B07H5VTHJX/?tag=tolees-20)